12 Great Max for Live Devices for Ableton Live

 What is Max for Live?

-You can also download max for live devices and add it to Ableton Live by simply dragging and dropping it into Ableton’s browser.
+You can also get other max for live devices online and add them to Ableton Live by simply dragging and dropping it into Ableton’s browser.

 How to Use Max for Live Devices?

 The Max for Live platform is pre-installed in Ableton Live 10 Suite (it can be purchased as a separate add-on on standard versions of Ableton Live 10 and lower), so it doesn’t need additional setup.
 It includes numerous ready-to-use instruments and effects (presets).

 As for the devices, the process of using a pre-made or custom-created device is the same as using any of Live’s built-in devices.